Sweet and unique French-styled cabinet makeover, first time wasn’t the charm… but it’s a winner now!

 And I’m pretty happy with the result.

 I used Minwax PolyShades (which I thought was ideal for this situation).

 It was perfect since it kind of just lays on top of the wood.
 I was able to disguise the fact it is particle board underneath…for the most part.

 Isn’t that the coolest??

-So anyway, back to my original “vision” for the paint. (it was yellow)
+So anyway, back to my original “vision” for the paint. (which was yellow)

 I sanded and distressed to really get the blue to come through all over.
 Even the sides.